 Apart from the peak wedding season, a majority of vendors follow the usual working hours, so don’t expect a reply to a text message at 10pm on a weekday.
 Drop an email instead, this allows for better communication and also staying organized.
 Texts works best for something that is casual or of less importance and leads to better productivity.

-Hiring a wedding planner will ensure that:
+Hiring professional will ensure that:

 - More time on hand: There is so much to do before the big day arrives and the list just keeps growing, have a professional on-board will give you more time to spend on things that you love to do and enjoy the whole experience.